brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

     the observation that the originating node has a south-bound adjacency that is missing on some same-level node.

- 2. All nodes always process all _received_ positive disaggregate TIEs, includes them in the SPF, and install them in the RIB and FIB as required.
+ 2. Each node always processes all _received_ positive disaggregate TIEs, includes them in the SPF, and installs them in the RIB and FIB as required.

  3. Top-of-fabric nodes that have at least one east-west inter-fabric ring interface can _originate_ a negative disaggregate prefix TIE.
 This is triggered by observing a falled leaf node in the special south-bound SPF that includes east-west links.

- 4. All nodes always process all _received_ negative disaggregate TIEs:
+ 4. Each node always processes all _received_ negative disaggregate TIEs:

     a.
-Includes them in the SPF, and install them in the RIB and FIB as required.
+Includes them in the SPF, and installs them in the RIB and FIB as required.

     b.
-Propagate them if required.
+Propagates them if required.
 This is triggered by the fact that a negative disaggregate prefix TIE for a given prefix was received from all parent routers.